 Here are some items and examples you might want to include when quantifying the benefits:

-Networking Benefits—This convention will allow [specific team members] to network with other professionals and vendors in the industry.
+Networking Benefits—This conference will allow [specific team members] to network with other professionals and vendors in the industry.
 We will be able to browse and discuss valuable new resources and educational products and take the pulse on myriad industry topics, such as electronic health records, speech recognition, evolving career paths, and best practices.
 We will hear success stories, practical solutions for problems we, too, may face, and new ideas for marketing and overcoming obstacles.

-Teambuilding (if sending a big part of your group)—This convention will help build our team, providing a forum for team members to discuss tools, technologies, and processes and how we might apply them in our company to improve our information products, workflow, and processes.
+Teambuilding (if sending a big part of your group)—This conference will help build our team, providing a forum for team members to discuss tools, technologies, and processes and how we might apply them in our company to improve our information products, workflow, and processes.

 Future Tools Exploration—This conference will showcase new tools we may be interested in exploring and offer the opportunity to speak with representatives about the benefits available.
 This information could be instrumental in helping us determine if incorporating these tools into our practice could result in reducing turn-around times and errors, therefore improving quality and efficiency.